 The finals need to be saved in PDF format and uploaded to the class' Blackboard group.
 For all projects your PDFs should use the following naming conventions.
-Your First initial and Lastname - Class - ProjectNumber > FLastname-ARTi41-Project4.pdf
+Your First initial and Lastname - Class - ProjectNumber > FLastname-ART141-Project4.pdf

-PAST EXAMPLES
+Past Examples

+Writing mores words from the sound In handwriting, control of space Typographic control typically impress most by its tidlaces and invisibility: the lines perfectly regular all justified on the rights take, everything coming out ever visually, and withou but print locks words into position in this space.
+Control of position is everything in print.
+Printed texts look machine-made, as they are. tends to be ormanental, ormate.

+the aid of guideline or ruled border

+that often occur ir manuscripts

 Print situates words in space more relentlessly than writing ever did.

-Writing mores words from the sound world to a world of visual space, but print locks words into position in this space.

-Control of position is everything in print.
-Printed texts look machine-made, as they are.

-In handwriting, control of space reeds to be ornamental, areate.
-Typographic control typesally impreses most by its tidiness and invisibility: the lines perfectly regular, all justified on the right and without the aid of guidelines or ruled bonders that often occur in manuscripts.

-Print situates words in space more relemtlessly than writing ever did.
 Writing moves words from the sound world to a world of visual space, but print locks words into position in this space.

-Control of position is everything in prin
+Control of position is everythine in print

 Printed texts look machine-made, as they are.
 In handwriting, control of space tends to be ornamental, ornate, as in calligraphy.
-Typographic control typically impresses most by its tidiness and invisibility: the lines perfectly regular, all justified on the right side, everything coming our even visually, and without the aid of guidelines or ruled borders that often occur in manuscripts.

-THIS IS AN INSISTENT WORLD OF COLD, NON-HUMAN, BACTS
+Typographic control typically impresses most by its tidiness and invisibility: the lines perfectly regular, all justified on the right side, everything coming out even visually, and without the aid of guidelines or ruled borders that often occur in manuscripts.
+THIS IS AN INSISTENT WORLD OF COLD, NON-HUMAN, PACTS.